 However, Brenda’s father did live at that house, with his new wife (stepmother to Brenda) and her children.
 Neighbors described him as a preacher who was often drunk and swore heavily.
 These neighbors also remembered Brenda living there, although it’s unclear whether this was before or after her disappearance.

-It is rare for me to use Topix as a source for anything, but I was able to corroborate some of the comments that were made there by neighbors of the residence that was searched, and I do believe that Brenda was there.
-Also, the fact that a relative indicated to police that she had been killed there, makes me think she was there – whether the tip was a suspicion or rumor, I don’t know, but I don’t think a family member would have stated this if Brenda wasn’t there at the East Islip home.
+It is rare for me to use Topix as a source for anything, but I was able to corroborate some of the comments that were made there by neighbors of the residence that was searched, and I do believe that Brenda had been there around that time.
+Also, the fact that a relative indicated to police that she had been killed there, makes me think she was there – whether the tip was a suspicion or rumor, I don’t know, but I don’t think a family member would have stated this if Brenda hadn’t even been there at the East Islip home.

 On a side note, I think most of us who follow missing persons cases have that one face – the image of a missing person, suspended in time, that sucked us in.
 For me, that was Brenda.
 I am originally from Staten Island, and remember hearing about the abduction of Holly Hughes a year later, but I don’t recall ever seeing anything on the news about Brenda.